ArrogantStarfish/ArrogantStarfish/PRESS-RELEASE.md

   > Feeling like no one else cares about a topic as you sit alone at the computer.

 ## Solution ##
   > See who else has cared about the topic that you do.
-(And if no one does, well... now you can confirm your angst.)
+(And if no one does, well... now you can confirm the cold, hard truth.)

 ## Quote from You ##
   > "Who cares?"